amitshekhariitbhu/android-interview-questions/README.md

 * **How would you communicate between two Fragments?**

 * **What is retained `Fragment`?**
-    - By default, Fragments are destroyed and recreated along with their parent Activity’s when a configuration change occurs.
+    - By default, Fragments are destroyed and recreated along with their parent Activities when a configuration change occurs.
 Calling setRetainInstance(true) allows us to bypass this destroy-and-recreate cycle, signaling the system to retain the current instance of the fragment when the activity is recreated.

 * **What is the purpose of `addToBackStack()` while commiting fragment transaction?**
     - By calling addToBackStack(), the replace transaction is saved to the back stack so the user can reverse the transaction and bring back the previous fragment by pressing the Back button.
 For more [Learn from here](https://stackoverflow.com/questions/22984950/what-is-the-meaning-of-addtobackstack-with-null-parameter)